sagemath/sage-archive-2023-02-01/src/doc/en/installation/icon.rst

 Desktop icon
 ============

-These instruction will help you make a KDE desktop icon which starts the Sage notebook.
+These instructions will help you make a KDE desktop icon which starts the Sage notebook.
 Instructions for a Gnome desktop icon are probably similar.